 OUT AND ABOUT

 Oh cripes, where to start.
 This is the New Forest so things to-do a go-go: walks, cycling, check out the cabinet in Slate Cottage’s kitchen for ideas, or head over to the Forestry Commission’s site for detailed maps of walks and cycle rides.
 Plus there’s the New Forest Wildlife Park and days out on the Solent, but if you really want to connect with this area’s magical vibe you need to chat to the in-the-know ladies at New Forest Escapes (who all live locally).
-They’ll organise all manner of escapades, from unicorn hunting and storytelling; to forest bathing (a thing apparently, don’t worry no cossies or cold water involved) and sourcing the area’s very best therapists and chefs for in-house treats.
-If food and/or wellbeing is your thing, have a squizz at Chewton Glen’s cookery school and spa, a quick 13 minute’s motor away.
-Muddy’s review is coming soon.
+They’ll organise all manner of escapades from unicorn hunting and storytelling, to forest bathing (a thing apparently, don’t worry no cossies or cold water involved) and sourcing the area’s very best therapists and chefs for in-house treats.
+If food and/or wellbeing is your thing, have a squizz at Chewton Glen’s cookery school and spa which is a quick 13 minute’s motor away.
+[Read: Muddy reviews Chewton Glen Spa]